frkosurf/voot-specification/VOOT.md

 client and generate new identifiers for the same user for different clients.

 The calls to retrieve group members are unacceptable from the point of view of user privacy.
-Even is OAuth 2.0 is used this would leak user identifiers of other people to clients without the users that are a member of this group ever gave permissions for that.
+Even if OAuth 2.0 is used this would leak user identifiers of other people to clients without the users that are a member of this group ever gave permissions for that.
 The impact of this can be minimized by making sure only the unique, opaque user identifier of the user is mentioned in the result and not other identifying information such as `displayName`.
+However, without these additional attributes this API call will be less useful.

 # References
 * [RFC 2119](https://tools.ietf.org/html/rfc2119) Key words for use in RFCs to Indicate Requirement Levels